ItsNadeem/AngularDemoAPP/README.md

 This project was generated with [Angular CLI].

 Check if you have Node.js installed, run this command in your terminal: node -v

 Check if you you have npm installed you can run this command in your terminal: npm -v

-install Node.js
+Install Node.js

 npm install npm@latest -g

 git clone https://github.com/ItsNadeem/AngularDemoAPP.git